 Some circumstances are out of our hands.
 We can plan the perfect day, the perfect life, but things don’t always go the way we planned them.
 I have learned to make plans but to write them down in pencil in case I need to erase them and write a new version of it.
 I have also learned that when things don’t go your way it’s because there is something better coming along.

-Stick to people that don’t overreact in those
+Stick to people that don’t overreact in those moments.

 It’s a space petty crime that hardly gets any attention.
 Says volumes about people who can’t fathom the bigger picture.
 Littering (whether it is by throwing a paper, a cigarette butt, polluting with noise or negativity) is not only affecting you or the people around you but the whole planet and the generations that are yet to come.
 Be careful with this, it’s our job to keep this planet clean.